-The intended project outcomes are to foster the use of evidence to enhance greater cross-sector collaboration to support women and their children and support stronger accountability for perpetrators of domestic abuse by strengthening the response to them in the context of child protection.
-The over-arching research question is: What are the elements that facilitate differential pathways and appropriate service system support for the safety and well-being of women and children living with and separating from family violence in an integrated intervention system?
-The project is supported by an Advisory Group comprised of both government and non-government stakeholders.
+The intended project outcomes were to foster the use of evidence to enhance greater cross-sector collaboration to support women and their children and support stronger accountability for perpetrators of domestic abuse by strengthening the response to them in the context of child protection.
+The over-arching research question was: What are the elements that facilitate differential pathways and appropriate service system support for the safety and well-being of women and children living with and separating from family violence in an integrated intervention system?
+The project was supported by an Advisory Group comprised of both government and non-government stakeholders.

 Principal chief investigators:

 Professor Cathy Humphreys, Professor of Social Work, Department of Social Work, University of Melbourne.

 Professor Marie Connolly, Department of Social Work, University of Melbourne.